ilia-khaustov/siberianseed/README.md

 ### Installing

-Run as root `sh ./install.sh` to create custom cmd-shortcut.
+Run as root `./install` to create custom cmd-shortcut.

 **Tip**: reinstall if seed directory changes